-- First, never follow links or open attachments in suspicious or unsolicited messages.
+- Secondly, never follow links or open attachments in suspicious or unsolicited messages.
 If you believe you need to change or update personal information, or make a payment, contact us by emailing or going to our website directly.

-- Secondly, there are a few hallmarks to the spammy email.
+- Lastly, there are a few hallmarks to the spammy email.
 Much of it is in the word choice.
 Typical spam email words include an offer, a threat, an ask for money, or transferring money to a bank account.
 A phishing email may contain a link to reset a password, log in to an account, or the craftiest phishing scam link is prompting the reader to supposedly unsubscribe.
 An easy opt-out of the phishing scam?
 Not likely.
 If an email is a phishing email, then hitting the unsubscribe -button, does just the opposite.
 It confirms to the spammer that this is indeed working and monitored email address.